sanity-io/visual-editing/packages/comlink/README.md

 ## Usage

 `@sanity/comlink` provides a mechanism for sending messages between a parent and one or more child `Window` contexts.
-Define your connections, and `@sanity/comlink` will establish and maintain channels to new target contexts automatically.
+Define Nodes and Channels and `@sanity/comlink` will establish and maintain connections to new target contexts automatically.

 ![Comlink Diagram](./comlink-lines.png)